the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The `constructor()` and `render()` lifecycle methods are already used by you.
 These are the commonly used lifecycle methods for ES6 class components.
 Actually the `render()` method is required, otherwise you wouldn't return a component instance.

-There is one more lifecycle method: componentDidCatch(error, info).
-It was introduced in React 16 and is used to catch errors in components.
+There is one more lifecycle method: `componentDidCatch(error, info)`.
+It was introduced in [React 16](https://www.robinwieruch.de/what-is-new-in-react-16/) and is used to catch errors in components.
 For instance, displaying the sample list in your application works just fine.
-But there could be a case when the list in the local state is set to `null` by accident.
+But there could be a case when the list in the local state is set to `null` by accident (e.g. when fetching the list from an external API, but the request failed and you set the local state of the list to null).
 Afterward, it wouldn't be possible to filter and map the list anymore, because it is `null` and not an empty list.
-The component would be broken.
+The component would be broken and the whole application would fail.
 Now, by using `componentDidCatch()`, you can catch the error, store it in your local state, and show an optional message to your application user that an error has happened.

 ### Exercises: